gbif/data-blog/content/post/2026-07-15-sam-intoduction.md

   options: ''
 ---

 Perhaps, like me, you don’t know much about publishing Survey and Monitoring data(“SAM data” ).
-Maybe you have heard about event cores and Humbolt extensions, and you aren’t quite sure how to fit data into these.
+Maybe you have heard about event cores and Humboldt extensions, and you aren’t quite sure how to fit data into these.
 Trust me, this is about to change!